trustedci/OSCRP/assets/ForApprovedAccessOnly.md

 permalink: assets/ForApprovedAccessOnly.html
 ---

-# For Approved Access Only Data
+# For Approved Access Only

-*Asset Type:* Sensitive data
+*Asset Type:* Sensitive project data

 Senstive data, e.g., PII, configuration information, payroll, etc., that should only be viewed by those whoes role requires knowledge of said data.